Butch Ware: 2024 vice presidential campaign

-On August 16.
-2024, Ware was selected by Jill Stein to be her running mate in the 2024 United States presidential election.
+On August 16, 2024, Ware was selected by Jill Stein to be her running mate in the 2024 United States presidential election.
 The Green Party nominated them as their candidates the following day.
 Upon being nominated, Ware would state that a goal of his campaign would be to win over voters in the battleground states, particularly Arab voters who were opposed to Joe Biden's support for Israel in the Gaza War.

-Ware and Stein would be featured on The Breakfast Club in September of 2024, which gave them the most visibility of their campaign.
+The Stein-Ware ticket received 862,049 votes nationally, 0.56% of the popular vote, finishing in 3rd place overall.

-2026 gubernatorial campaign
+2026 California gubernatorial campaign

 On November 11, 2024, Ware announced that he would be running in 2026 as a candidate for Governor of California.
 In August, Ware participated in a gubernatorial debate hosted by the Service Employees International Union and held in Sacramento.
 All other candidates were Democrats.
 On September 15, CBS News Sacramento conducted an interview with Ware.

+In early March, Ware failed to qualify for the June primary ballot for governor.
+Ware has disputed his disqualification, claiming he was incorrectly disqualified after receiving confusing communication from Secretary of State of California Shirley Weber's office.
+On March 26, a Sacramento judge rejected Ware's lawsuit, saying that Weber's office had plainly shown attempts to help Ware correct his filings."
+The same day, Ware posted a self-described "diss track" to his X account in which he called Weber Gavin Newsom's "house slave."
+Ware continued to run for governor as a write-in candidate, where he ultimately finished 13th.

+Ware argued that the California Secretary of State's Office inappropriately disqualified him even prior to him filing the necessary tax documents for the June primary ballot race.
+Ware has also claimed that the 2019 state law requiring California gubernatorial candidates to turn in a minimum of five years of tax returns to qualify for the ballot is unconstitutional.